pencilCool/TYHDictionary/README.md

 iOS11+

-Cannot be tested using the simulator.You must hava a iOS device
+Cannot be tested on simulator.You must hava a iOS device

 ## Installation